 “It's sort of like sleeping with a plastic bag over your head," Taylor says.
-This is because sleeping with your contacts still in actually severely limits oxygen transmission to your eyes.
-When you are awake and your eyes are open, your cornea receives oxygen from the air and from your tears.
-But when you're fast asleep, the cornea receives less nourishment and oxygen because your eyes are closed for hours.
-Therefore, when you leave a piece of plastic, i.e., your contact lens - over the cornea overnight, you are further depriving your eyes of oxygen.
+Because sleeping with your contacts still in can severely limit oxygen transmission to your eyes.
+During your waking hours, your cornea receives oxygen from the air and your tears.
+But when you're fast asleep, the cornea gets less nourishment and oxygen because your eyes are closed for hours.
+So, when you leave a piece of plastic, like your contact lens over the cornea overnight, you deprive your eyes of oxygen.
 There is a possibility your contact lens can tighten in your eye, causing microscopic tears to the cornea.
 And if there are harmful microorganisms in your eye, that could also lead to an infection.

 Contact lenses approved by the Food and Drug Administration for overnight and extended wear provide above-average oxygen flow to your eyes.
 A quick nap won’t suffocate your eyes.
 If your lifestyle warrants the need to sleep in your contact lenses, talk to your doctor about getting a prescription for extended wear lenses.

 What to do if you fall asleep with contacts in?

 What happens if you sleep with contacts?
 Take them out as soon as you wake up to give your eyes a breather.
 If you find it difficult to remove the lenses, don’t try to force them out.
 You could end up tearing the cornea.
 Instead, use a few drops of solution to wet your eyes and the lenses and try again.